wpmetabox/docsv2/docs/tutorials/beginners/copy-custom-fields.md

 ![Example of the created group field](https://i.imgur.com/hUeyTAx.png)

-## Export the code of custom fields
+## Exporting the code of custom fields

 Go back to the field group editor.
 Press the **Get PHP Code button** &gt; **Generate** to generate the code.